-European Colonial Empires (5).
-Pr., Junior standing or permission of instructor.
+625. European Colonial Empires (5).

-A study of the origins and development of European colonialism as a world-wide phenomenon.
+A study of the origins and development of European colonialism as a worldwide phenomenon.
 There is special emphasis on the British, Dutch, French, Portuguese and Spanish empires and on the anti-colonial movements of the nineteenth and twentieth centuries.

 629. Critical Issues in Non-U.S. History (5).
-A study of the significant political, economic at

 A study of the significant political, economic and foreign controversies which have influenced the development of areas outside of the United States.
-(Concurrent with HY 429.)
+This course may be offered concurrently with HY 429.

-- 636. Tudor-Stuart England (5).
-Pr., Junior standing or permission of instructor.
+636. Tudor-Stuart England (5).

 A study of the England of Henry VIII, Elizabeth I and James I, or more broadly the sixteenth and seventeenth centuries, with emphasis on the social, political, economic, constitutional, religious and intellectual changes of lasting effect.
-This course may be offered concurrently with HY 436. - 638.
-Modern Britain (5).
-Pr., Junior standing or permission of instructor.
+This course may be offered concurrently with HY 436.

+638. Modern Britain (5).

 An analysis of forces contributing to the development of contemporary British civilization.
-This course may be offered concurrently with HY 438. - 642.
-The French Revolution and Napoleon (5).
-Pr., Junior standing or permission of instructor.
+This course may be offered concurrently with HY 438.

+642. The French Revolution and Napoleon (5).